ZhiwenShao/JAANet/README.md

 # JAANet
 This repository implements the training and testing of JAA-Net for "[Deep Adaptive Attention for Joint Facial Action Unit Detection and Face Alignment](http://openaccess.thecvf.com/content_ECCV_2018/papers/Zhiwen_Shao_Deep_Adaptive_Attention_ECCV_2018_paper.pdf)".
-The repository offers the original implementation of the paper in Caffe.
+The repository offers the original implementation of the paper in Caffe

 # Getting Started
 ## Dependencies
-- Dependencies for Caffe (http://caffe.berkeleyvision.org/install_apt.html) are required.
+- Dependencies for Caffe (http://caffe.berkeleyvision.org/install_apt.html) are required

 - The new implementations in the folders "src" and "include" should be merged into the official Caffe:
   - add the .cpp, .cu files into "src/caffe/layers"